Conflict Resolution Faculty and Staff

-Desha Girod is the Director of the M.A. in Conflict Resolution and an Associate Professor in the Department of Government at Georgetown University.
-She is also affiliated with the African Studies Program and the Center for Latin American Studies in Georgetown’s School of Foreign Service.
+Desha Girod (Ph.D.
+2008, Stanford University) is an associate professor in the Department of Government (new window).
+In addition, Dr. Girod is affiliated with the African Studies Program (new window) and the Center for Latin American Studies (new window) in Georgetown’s School of Foreign Service (new window).

 President, Global Situation Room, Inc. & former Director of Global Engagement at the White House